Here are some very important things to be aware of, following your procedure.

 Possible risks, hazards or complications

-• Pain: There could be some mild pain or discomfort, even after the topical anesthetic has been used.
+• Pain / Discomfort: There could be some mild, moderate or severe pain or discomfort (depending on your pain threshold) after the procedure, even after the topical anesthetic has been used.
+This is, because YOU just got a tattoo!!!
 Anesthetics work better on some people than others.
-Typically, lip procedures are more likely to involve some pain.
-You should avoid any unnecessary touching of or contact with treated areas.
-Do NOT rub or scratch!
+You should avoid any unnecessary touching, pressing, scratching, rubbing or direct water contact with treated areas.

-• Infection: The risk of infection is very small.
-The areas treated must be kept clean and only freshly cleaned hands should touch the areas.
+• Infection: The risk of infection is very small to non existing.
+The areas treated must be kept clean and only freshly cleaned hands should touch the areas if necessary.
 See the “After Care” sheet you will receive following your procedure, for specific instructions on care.

 • Cleaning/Washing & Exposure: THERE IS A 10-DAY DRY-HEALING PHASE!!!
-During this time, do not engage in strenuous physical activity or spend prolonged time out in the sun. (this includes visits to the pool or beach, etc.) Keep the area clean by washing with freshly washed hands and a mild soap.
-Do not use a washcloth or sponge to remove soap.
-Simply splash with water.
+During this time, do not engage in strenuous physical activity or spend prolonged time out in the sun. (this includes visits to the pool or beach, etc.).
+Keep the Eyebrows and Eyeliner DRY DRY DRY!
+After the 10 day DRY HEALING phase, keep the area clean by washing with freshly washed hands and a mild soap.
 Do not use cleansing creams, acne cleansers or astringents.
 Use a mild, natural soap.
 Always use a sun-block or sun-screen, after the procedure area is healed to protect from fading.

 - Clients who insist on engaging in strenuous physical activity (like working out at a gym), or remaining outside more than necessary (sun-exposure, water-exposure) will experience significantly diminished pigment-retention, and the longevity of your procedure could be significantly reduced or impaired.

-• Make-Up: Please refrain from wearing any make-up products on treated areas for 72 hours / 3 full days, following the procedure.
+• Make-Up: Please refrain from wearing ANY make-up in the treated areas, including mascara, on treated areas 10 full days, following the procedure.

 • Uneven Pigmentation: This can result from poor healing, infection, bleeding, or a number of other causes.
 Your follow-up appointment will likely correct any uneven appearance.
 As the skin heals, there may be areas which will require some “touch-up” work during subsequent visit(s).